Dollar Tree Pumpkin Gnome with Feet (or Without)

 The measurements are (best shown in the video): it is a triangle with 9-inches on the fold, 7.5-inches on the base, a 1/2-inch rise, and the long angled measurement is 11.25-inches.

 The free gnome hat pattern cannot be used interchangeably with the ‘carvable’ Styrofoam pumpkins at the Dollar Tree (the bright orange or white ones).
-The pattern will need to be adjusted to fit those.
+The pattern will need to be adjusted to fit those because they are bigger.

 Tips to Make This Easy Fall Pumpkin Gnome

-- The star of the show are the pre-made gnome feet I picked up from one of my favorite gnome makers.
+- The stars of this gnome craft are the pre-made gnome feet I picked up from one of my favorite gnome makers.
 You can get your own set right here!

 - For the hat, use a stretch fabric like fleece.
 In order to tug it into place, we need something with a bit of give and fleece is the most cost-effective fabric which also offers structure.